nlpic-aut/ML4021/index.md

 There will be a summative final project, in which students will integrate the tools and techniques they have learned into a cohesive whole.

 Evaluation in the course will be approximately as follows:
- - Assingnments + Final Project: 40%
+ - Assingnments + Final Project : 40%
- - Final Exam: 40%
+ - Final Exam : 40%
  - Presentation of a paper + implementation : 20%

 ## Assignments and Projects